gridiron9/php-project/README.md

 Test Project.

 1. Clone project from github by using "git clone https://github.com/gridiron9/php-project".
 2. Once it is finished open it in Phpstorm, VSCode or etc. Open terminal and go to Projects directory.
-Then run docker compose up.
+Then run "docker compose up".
 There are 3 containers needs to be run.
 Wait for them and if it`s finished you are good to go.

 Links: